FAQ

 Phase 1

-Artistic fees: conductor, producer, soloists (non-orchestral), orchestrator (if required) music hire/licensing (if applicable).
+Artistic fees: conductor, producer, soloists (non-orchestral), orchestrator and/or arrangers (if required) music hire/licencing (if applicable).

 Phase 2

-Recording venue: Pack in and out, technical equipment and labour, lights, heating and cooling (if not inclusive).
+Recording venue: pack in and out, technical equipment and labour, remote comms set-up (if any personnel off site), lights / heating / cooling (if not inclusive), catering for your engineer and artistic team (if required).

-Engineer team: Lead engineer (including their prep and file handover), Pro Tools operator, studio assistants, pack-in and pack-down costs.
+Engineer team: lead engineer (including their prep and file handover), pro tools operator (and their session prep requirements), studio assistants, pack-in and pack-down costs.

 Post-production: edit / mixing by engineer or producer, desk and studio hire (if required), mastering.